 This gluten-free wrap recipe is a game-changer.
 It tastes great, it’s easy to make and it will simplify the lunch process.
 It’s perfect for anyone looking to reduce bread in their diet plus it’s a complete protein.

 Gluten-Free Wrap Recipe

 This gluten-free wrap recipe was inspired by the South Indian dosa.
 Dosas are like thin pancakes.
 They’re traditionally grilled very thin and crispy.
 Here we’ll make them fluffy and soft, creating a better option for lunch wraps.
 They’re great for those following a vata-reducing diet.

-This gluten free wrap recipe is like a traditional crepe.
-It can be used with savory foods – veggies, avocado, etc. Or with sweet – nut butter, maple syrup.
+This gluten-free wrap recipe is like a traditional crepe.
+It can be used with savory foods – veggies, avocado, etc. Or with sweet – nut butter, or maple syrup.
 Try it smeared with chyawanprash for a tasty Ayurvedic treat.

-Because these wraps are made with lentils it’s important to have some spice with it.
+Because these wraps are made with lentils it’s important to have some spice with them.
 Spice supports the digestive process.
-You can incorporate spice right into the batter like we do here with fenugreek seeds.
+You can incorporate spice right into the batter as we do here with fenugreek seeds.

 You’ll need this equipment: